status-im/nimbus-eth2/docs/the_nimbus_book/src/start-syncing.md

 ### Command line options

-You can pass any `nimbus_beacon_node` options to the `pyrmont` and `mainnet` scripts.
-For example, if you wanted to launch Nimbus on `pyrmont` with a different base port, say `9100`, you would run:
+You can pass any `nimbus_beacon_node` options to the `prater` and `mainnet` scripts.
+For example, if you wanted to launch Nimbus on `prater` with a different base port, say `9100`, you would run:

 ```
-./run-pyrmont-beacon-node.sh --tcp-port=9100 --udp-port=9100
+./run-prater-beacon-node.sh --tcp-port=9100 --udp-port=9100
 ```

 To see a list of the command line options availabe to you, with descriptions, navigate to the `build` directory and run: